Carmping in early pregancy is common, but you should know when cramps could signal something serious.

 Pregnancy is a time of great excitement and anticipation.
 Those 40-or-so weeks can also bring quite a bit of worry, especially if this is your first time expecting.
 If you’re seeing an obstetrician for regular prenatal checkups (which you should be), your doctor has likely told you about warning signs like bleeding or cramping that could signal a problem with your pregnancy.

-Aches and pains are common during pregnancy.
+Cramping during pregnancy is common.
 Not every twinge is worth worrying or calling your doctor about.
 Yet it’s important to know the difference between normal pregnancy-related cramps and something more serious, so you can take the right action.

 In the first few months of your pregnancy, you might notice a mild, period-like cramping in your abdomen.
 This is likely the embryo implanting in the wall of your uterus, and no cause for alarm.

 Later on, your expanding belly will start to pull on muscles and ligaments.
 You might feel an ache or pain across your belly as these connective tissues stretch.
 The discomfort can get more intense when you get out of bed, exercise, or cough.
 You can relieve this type of cramp by soaking in a warm bath or putting a heating pad (warm, not hot) on the area.

 GI troubles are another unpleasant source of cramping during late pregnancy, as food moves more slowly through your GI tract and your growing uterus puts pressure on your stomach.
 Gas, bloating, constipation, and heartburn are all common complaints.
 Your doctor can give you tips to help ease these symptoms — like taking a stool softener or adding fiber to your diet.

 Closer to your due date, you might start to feel cramping in your uterus, called Braxton-Hicks contractions.
 You can tell them from real labor cramps by their frequency and strength.
 Braxton-Hicks contractions come at irregular intervals, and they don’t get progressively stronger.
 If your contractions start getting closer together and become increasingly painful, you could be in real labor.
 Call your doctor.